michaelbell1011/d3_js_dynamic_graph/README.md

 * Place additional labels in your scatter plot and give them click events so that your users can decide which data to display.
 * Animate the transitions for your circles' locations as well as the range of your axes.
 * Bind the CSV data to the scatter circles.
 This makes it easier to determine their x or y values when selecting a label.
+* Add tooltips to the circles and display each tooltip with the data that the user has selected.
+Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged)

 ### Demonstrated Skills
 * HTML
 * CSS
 * D3 JavaScript

-#### To-Do
-* Incorporate d3-tip.
-Add tooltips to the circles and display each tooltip with the data that the user has selected.
-Use the `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged)